mayansalama/windmill/README.md

 ## Getting Started

-1. Install with `pip install windmill-airflow`
+1. Install with `pip install airflow-windmill`
+   1. Airflow is expected to be installed on the system
+   2. Otherwise it can be packaged with windmill using `pip install airflow-windmill[airflow]`
 2. Run `windmill init` to create a local Windmill project
 3. `cd windmill-project`
 4. Run `windmill run` from this folder to run the app locally